-The online catalog contains over 1,000,000 entries, mainly manuscripts from between the years 1600 and 1850.
-As of summer 2015, there are also ca. 100,000 entries for printed music published up to 1800 by a single composer and printed collections published between 1500 and 1550.
+The online catalog contains over 1.2 million entries, mainly music manuscripts from between the years 1600 and 1850.
+As of 2021, there are also ca. 212,000 entries for printed music, as well as some libretti and treatises.
+Please see the catalog’s “Content” page for more details.
 Even though the emphasis of manuscript cataloging is on the years 1600-1850, you will find both older and newer sources in the online catalog.

 RISM’s book publications, specifically series B, document groups of sources by topic.
 Most of the volumes in series B are not in the online catalog but can be consulted in well-stocked research libraries.